Who is eligible for application?

 You are only eligible for a travel grant if your home institution does not cover your travel expenses.
 You have to give proof of this in your application.
 You also have to briefly explain your need of a travel grant.

-If you are granted a travel grant, your travel expenses are reimbursed up to country-specific caps.
+If you are granted a travel grant, your travel expenses are reimbursed up to country-specific caps (see question “Is the travel grant capped and if so at which rate?”).
 Refund of travel expenses will be after the summer school has ended and if you have handed in all original travel receipts and tickets.

 What kind of proof do you require to show that I am eligible for the travel grant?

-Is the travel grand capped and if so at which rate?
+Is the travel grant capped and if so at which rate?

 Yes, the travel grant is capped at country-specific caps.
-You find the list here:
+Find your country-specific rate below.

 Note: We do not charge an application fee.
 The registration fee will be charged only after you have accepted our invitation to participate in the summer school!